johnhuang316/class-report/README.md

-# Kindergarten Daily Report Generator
+# Sunday School Report Generator

-This project provides a simple web interface that allows kindergarten teachers to generate daily reports by uploading photos and entering classroom notes.
-The system uses AI to generate a comprehensive report and publishes it to Notion, returning a link to the new page.
+This project provides a simple web interface that allows Sunday school teachers to generate reports by uploading photos and entering classroom notes.
+The system uses AI to generate comprehensive reports and publishes them to Google Cloud Storage or Notion, returning a link to the new page.

 ## Features

 - Web interface for easy report generation
 - Upload photos directly from your device
 - Enter classroom notes and activities
-- Generate AI-powered daily reports using Google Gemini
+- Generate AI-powered reports using Google Gemini
-- Automatically publish reports to Notion
+- Automatically publish reports to Google Cloud Storage or Notion
-- Store images in Google Cloud Storage
+- Support for editing and updating published reports
+- Support for deleting unwanted reports
+- Support for customizing report titles
+- Support for Markdown formatting in content editing
+- All links open in new tabs, enhancing user experience
-- Return links to the new Notion pages
+- Return links to the new pages

 ## Technical Architecture

 - **Backend**: FastAPI (Python)
 - **Frontend**: HTML/CSS/JavaScript with Jinja2 Templates
 - **AI Generation**: Google Gemini API
-- **Data Target**: Notion API
+- **Data Target**: Google Cloud Storage or Notion API
 - **File Storage**: Google Cloud Storage (GCS)
 - **Deployment**: Google Cloud Run